Low barrier of entry

 - Always start a new branch for your work, so it can be merged in later,

-- Branch from development, not master
+- Branch from master

 - Make your changes, add, delete files on your own computer

 - Do not all files local to your computer (that are not needed to be shared) to the repository

 - Rebase frequently to pull in changes from the upstream

 git commit --fixupto easily squash later

 - After you have finished the feature, if you have many commits squash them, see below